Pillar 2 in Jersey

 1.1 Overview

-1.1.1 This guidance note provides an overview of the expectations of the Jersey Financial Services Commission (JFSC) in respect of a JIB’s ICAAP and the SREP undertaken by the JFSC.
+1.1.1 This guidance note provides an overview of the expectations of the Jersey Financial Services Commission (JFSC) in respect of a JIB’s ICAAP and the SREP undertaken by

 1.1.2 The JFSC does not impose capital or liquidity requirements on branches, as the home regulator has primary responsibility for the overall financial wellbeing of a legal entity and hence this guidance note is not relevant to such registered persons.
 The term JIB refers only to deposit takers that are incorporated in Jersey.